ciena/turnbuckle/QUICKSTART.md

 latency-rule   latency   10         Compliant   15m
 ```

-Pods will now be sccheduled to a node and created.
+Pods will now be scheduled to a node and created.
 This could take up to 100s
 based on default configured retry periods.

 ```bash